 Our curriculum is under regular review to enable us to meet the needs of all our pupils, within the framework of the National Curriculum and the requirements of the Five Outcomes for children as identified in The Children Act.
 The Five Outcomes are to:

 - Be healthy

 - Be safe

 Children have prep to complete at home from Reception through to Year 6.
 We aim to provide worthwhile activities for parents and children to work on together as well as individual reinforcement and development tasks.
 We strive to achieve a balance between allowing children time at home to pursue other activities whilst supporting and developing classroom learning and preparing them for the next phase in their education.

 The school shares prep expectations for each year group annually in the Meet the Teacher parents evening in Term 1.
 Children will receive spellings, literacy and/or Mathematics prep.
 Prep linked to the creative curriculum topic may also be set.

 PARENTS’ EVENING/ REPORTS

 Sessions are held twice during the year to discuss your child’s work and progress with their class teacher.

-A data report is sent home at 8 week intervals with a pastoral report at the end of the year.
+Reports are sent home 3 times a year with a pastoral report at the end of the year.